ruokei/terraform-provider-st-gcp/README.md

 - **st-gcp_load_balancer_backend_services**

-  The load balancer backend services on Google Cloud do not support tagging, therefore backend service's description is used as tags with the format `TagKey1:TagValue1|TagKey2:TagValue2`, where the character `|` is used as string delimiter.
+  - The load balancer backend services on Google Cloud do not support tagging, therefore backend service's description is used as tags with the format `TagKey1:TagValue1|TagKey2:TagValue2`, where the character `|` is used as string delimiter.
 Output will also convert description string to map if all are matched.

+  - Added client_config block to allow overriding the Provider configuration.

 References
 ----------